f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

 Lab |labmodule|\.\ |labnum|\: Review/Set Device Settings
 --------------------------------------------------------

-Your BIG-IP-A device is already licensed, so now we can focus on configuring the basic infrastructure related settings to complete the Device Onboarding process.
+All devices are already licensed so we can focus on configuring the basic infrastructure related settings to complete the Device Onboarding process.
 The remaining items include (list not exhaustive):